Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] O(N^2)
 - [ ] O(log(N))

-//In this program, a array of size n is created.
+//In this program, an array of size n is created.
 The space complexity is determined by the size of the dynamic array, which is n.
 Therefore, the space complexity is O(N).